Skip to main content

 What are the symptoms of diabetes?

 Anyone can develop diabetes, so it’s important to know the most common symptoms.
 Symptoms of diabetes are caused by higher than normal blood sugar (glucose) levels.
 They can come on slowly over time or start very suddenly.
-Symptoms can also vary from person to person but typically include:
+Symptoms can also vary from person to person, but they typically include:

 That said, not everyone with diabetes has symptoms.
-But, diabetes can cause long-term complications if it’s undiagnosed and untreated.
-That’s why testing is recommended if you’re 35 years or older, or you have a high risk for diabetes.
+But diabetes can cause long-term complications if it’s undiagnosed and untreated.
+That’s why testing is recommended if you’re age 35 or older, or if you have a high risk for diabetes.

-Let’s take a deeper look at the five diabetes screening tests healthcare providers most commonly order.
+Let’s take a deeper look at the five diabetes tests healthcare professionals most commonly order.
 We’ll dig into what the results might show and how often you should have testing in the future.

 1. Hemoglobin A1C blood test